Robofied/Awesome-Computer-Vision-Guide/src/07 - Blurring And Smoothing/ReadMe.md

 **Note**
 ```
-If you don't want to use a normalized box filter, use cv.boxFilter().
+If you don't want to use a normalized box filter, use cv2.boxFilter().
 Pass an argument normalize=False to the function.
 ```

 **`Example 01`**